acrois/domomo/README.md

 This project was created using `bun init` in bun v1.0.25.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

+It also requires a runtime that supports docker & docker compose.

 To install dependencies:

 ```bash